 Saturday 8 October, 12pm – Birmingham Literature Festival

 The DOOR, Birmingham REP

-Write Afghanistan Project Director, Lucy Hannah, and Afghan poet Parwana Fayyaz will be on stage to talk about the collection of stories in ‘My Pen Is the Wing of a Bird’ and the women who wrote them, with video contributions from the women themselves, some of whom are still in Afghanistan.
+Write Afghanistan Project Director, Lucy Hannah, and Afghan poet Parwana Fayyaz (pictured) were on stage to talk about the collection of stories in ‘My Pen Is the Wing of a Bird’ and the women who wrote them, with video contributions from the women themselves, some of whom are still in Afghanistan.

 Sunday 25 September, 2:45 – 5:30pm – Gothenburg BookFair, Sweden